 ART 300 Perspective, Backgrounds, and Layouts (3 cr.)
-Prerequisite(s): ART 201, CG 201

-This course explores the animation pre-production skills of background and layout art.
-It emphasizes professional applications, techniques, and standards of quality.
-Students are guided through classical depth cue and perspective systems as they apply this knowledge to the creation of animation backgrounds and layouts.
+Prerequisite(s): ART 201, CG 201 systems as they apply this knowledge to the creation of animation backgrounds and layouts.
 Additionally, students explore means of using drawing to create elements such as camera lens illusions, architectural space, theatrical sets, game visual design, matte painting, and surface texture.